Agent Mission Control¶

 GitHub's centralized dashboard for assigning, steering, and tracking Copilot coding agent tasks across repositories.

-Access Points¶
+Access points¶

-- github.com/copilot/agents — dedicated agents dashboard
+- github.com/copilot/agents — the dedicated agents dashboard

 - github.com/copilot — type

-Parallel Orchestration¶
+Parallel orchestration¶

 graph LR